RickyRue/Lue_Erick_WorstEnemies/README.md

 Google Chrome browser is recommended, but not required; most browsers will probably work.

 ### Daily Progress
+April 20th 85% Done)
+• Added in a few more tests
+• Almost finished with the matching up and displaying enemies.

 April 19th (80% Done)
 • Got all three of the provided tests to work
 • Added in user response and all user response tables